-PLEASE NOTE: Receipt of a Required Documentation Check List does not mean your application has been approved.
-It is notification that your application was received and reviewed and more information is needed as noted on the check list.
+PLEASE NOTE: Receipt of a Check List of Required Documentation does not mean your application has been approved.
+It is notification that your application was received and reviewed and more information is needed as noted on the Check List.

 DO NOT wait to send in your documents all at once.
 Send them in as soon as you have them.
 Funding is limited and receipt of documentation is critical in getting your application approved before funds run out.

 You will be asked to provide additional documentation needed for your application via your Check List.
 You will only be asked to provide the relevant items needed for your current application.
 For example, if you are a continuing funded student, you would not be asked for a Letter of Acceptance if you are continuing in the same program as when you first applied.

 For a list of possible documentation which may be requested by your Post Secondary Funding Advisor, see page 16 of the Student Policy Guide.

 Please check with your Post Secondary Funding Advisor if you have any questions about the required documentation.